dragoon/dragoon.github.io/_posts/2011-12-01-error-handling-in-sciencewise.md

 <a href="http://3.bp.blogspot.com/-74hFyTC8u_4/TtdCMkcHXGI/AAAAAAAADFY/l2SmEMvlHUc/s1600/Screen+shot+2011-12-01+at+9.59.10+.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="116" src="http://3.bp.blogspot.com/-74hFyTC8u_4/TtdCMkcHXGI/AAAAAAAADFY/l2SmEMvlHUc/s640/Screen+shot+2011-12-01+at+9.59.10+.png" width="640" /></a>
 <a href="http://4.bp.blogspot.com/--DiQSo-KS_Y/TtdCNISBkcI/AAAAAAAADFk/4ybd9sM796A/s1600/Screen+shot+2011-12-01+at+9.59.28+.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="118" src="http://4.bp.blogspot.com/--DiQSo-KS_Y/TtdCNISBkcI/AAAAAAAADFk/4ybd9sM796A/s640/Screen+shot+2011-12-01+at+9.59.28+.png" width="640" /></a>

-Ah, we got an error that is shown in the same field as a watermark text.
-And this error will disappear when we try to enter another article ID.
-Quite good?
-I definitely say yes, because this way we can save screen space comparing to the standard way of showing errors separate near input fields.
+Here, we have an error that is shown in the same field as a watermark text.
+The error will disappear when we try to enter another article ID.
+This way we save screen space comparing to the standard way of showing errors separate near input fields.